5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 | **SS01…SS10** | SS = Super Speed Ports | USB 3.0, 3.1, 3.2 | 5 to 20 Gbit/s   |
 | **USR1/2**    | Not supported by macOS.
 Deactivate them.   | Intel AMT        |

+> [!IMPORTANT]
+>
-**IMPORTANT**: A physical USB 3.0 Connector (the blue one, you know?!) actually connects to 2 USB Ports: one for USB 2.0 and one for USB 3.0.
+> A physical USB 3.0 Connector (the blue one, you know?!) actually connects to 2 USB Ports: one for USB 2.0 and one for USB 3.0.
 So having 15 Ports available for mapping doesn't mean that you can assign them to 15 physical connectors.
 Actually, you can only assign them to 7 USB 3.x and 1 USB 2.0-only connectors.

 **EXAMPLE**: if you plug in a USB 3.0 flash drive, you can see in IORestryExplorer, that it connects to `SS07` for example.
 If you take it out and put a USB 2.0 drive in the same connector, it will most likely be connected to `HS07` now.
 So 1 Connector, 2 Ports with the same counter (usually) – in this example HS07 and SS07.